ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—Nobody us more like ag
+Nobody us more like ag
 honest man than a thorough rogue.
 When
 you see a toan with a great deal of religion
 displayed in his shop window, you may de­